All-Hands-AI/OpenHands/README.md

 ## 🚀 Documentation

-To learn more about the project, and for tips on using Open Hands, **check out our [documentation](https://docs.all-hands.dev/modules/usage/intro)**.
+To learn more about the project, and for tips on using OpenHands, **check out our [documentation](https://docs.all-hands.dev/modules/usage/intro)**.

 There you'll find resources on how to use different LLM providers (like ollama and Anthropic's Claude),